 Don’t get me wrong it’s definitely doable, you just have to know how to do it right.
-Here’s some tips from someone with firsthand experience on how to live the #vegantravellerlife without coming across as an arrogant ignoramus.
+Here are a few tips from someone with firsthand experience on how to travel as a vegan without coming across as an arrogant ignoramus.

 See: Vegetariano, végétalien, ăn chay, vegano/a.

-The very first thing meat-haters need to do when travelling somewhere new is learn how to say and write the word vegan.
-A quick google search will save you a whole lot of embarrassment when it comes to ordering food, plus it’s way more respectful.
+The very first thing non-meat-eaters should do when travelling somewhere new is learn how to say and write the word vegan.
+A quick google search will save you a whole lot of embarrassment when it comes to ordering food, plus it’s a whole lot more respectful.

 Note: You should also learn words or phrases that will help explain what a vegan is (e.g. no meat, no dairy, no eggs).
 Which brings me to my next tip…